afunnydev/cryos-website/content/ca-en.md

   caption: Community & Environmental Benefits
   points:
   - item: Less employee time away from work
-  - item: Healthier, happier more productive orthotic wearers
+  - item: Healthier, happier, more productive orthotic wearers
   - item: Environmental footprint from manufacturing and disposal of sundries is significantly reduced when essential foot measurements are captured and transmitted electronically
   - item: Orthotics are manufactured with minimal material
 - image: